 What is the flu?

-Influenza, commonly called “the flu,” is caused by viruses that infect the respiratory
+Influenza, commonly called “the flu,” is caused by viruses that infect the respiratory tract.
+Compared with most other respiratory infections, such as the common cold, the flu often causes more severe illness.

 CASES of the flu have doubled to two million in a week in Britain, official figures released today have shown.
 Health bosses warn this winter’s influenza outbreak has begun, after weeks of little activity.
 The West Midlands, North East and North West England and Yorkshire and Humber are the […]